Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us005/01.requirements-engineering/Readme.md

-# US05 - Generate a team
+# US05 - As a HRM, I want to generate a team proposal automatically

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a HRM, I want to generate a team proposal automatically.
+As a Human Resource Manager (HRM), I want to streamline the process of generating team proposals by implementing an automatic generation feature.
+This functionality will enable me to swiftly compile comprehensive team proposals, incorporating essential details such as team members' roles, skills, and relevant project assignments.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**